molarmanful/bited/docs/manual/main.md

 ???+ question "Navbar"

     A bar at the bottom of the Main Screen.
-Holds buttons for font-wide operations (e.g. saving and loading) and settings.
+Contains buttons for font-wide operations (e.g. saving and loading) and settings.